QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order to acquire money at rate $\mu_t$ do not distort economic decisions.

-  - for example, the government imposes lump sum taxes that distort no decisions by private agents
+  - for example, perhaps the government can impose lump sum taxes that distort no decisions by private agents

-## Calvo's perturbation of optimal deflation rate
+## Calvo's Distortion of Friedman's optimal Deflation Rate

 The starting point of Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible` is that such lump sum taxes are not available.